axelahdritz/BookCollection/README.md

-## Parallel Corpus Scraper and Generation for Literary Texts
+## Book web scraper for parallel corpus generation
-Webscraper, translation model and more... at this point just a repository to hold my work.
+At this point just a repository to hold my work.